lifelandman/omUlette/README.md

 Multitexturing is not yet supported.
 The only texture applied to exported geometry is the first one specified per node-based material.

 ## Notes
 At the time of writing, this exporter is in a very early state.
-It only supports textures and static geometry, although this is eventually planed to change.
+It only supports textures and static geometry (despite exporting rigged models), although this is eventually planed to change.